opendatasoft/ods-cookbook/widgets/external-use/README.md

 All locales can be found here for AngularJS V 1.4.7 : https://code.angularjs.org/1.4.7/i18n/

-French version for exemple is : https://code.angularjs.org/1.4.7/i18n/angular-locale_fr-fr.js
+French version for example is : https://code.angularjs.org/1.4.7/i18n/angular-locale_fr-fr.js